 American public education is under attack.

 I hope to bring all these perspectives to this blog with reporting and stories about public education not only from me, but from public school teachers, parents, administrators, and researchers.
-My goal is to increase public understanding about the actual state of public education, the politics involved in how public education works, and most importantly, the critical role public education plays in our democracy and how privatizing is democracy’s greatest threat.
+My goal is to increase public understanding about the actual state of public education, the politics involved in how public education works, and most importantly, the critical role public education plays in our democracy and how privatizing it is democracy’s greatest threat.